SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 # Prompt-Generator-for-AI-Text-to-Image-Models
 Try it here! [https://aipromptgenerator.art](https://aipromptgenerator.art) -
-A simple, modular, customizable app to help you generate prompts quickly and easily for [Stable Diffusion](https://stability.ai/), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), and [Dall-E 2](https://openai.com/product/dall-e-2).
+A simple, modular, private, customizable app to help you generate prompts quickly and easily for [Stable Diffusion](https://stability.ai/), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), [Z-Image](https://z-image.ai/), or any.

 # Prompt Generator

-A versatile and easy-to-use tool designed to generate interesting random custom prompts for AI image generation software, very useful for testing models!
-Works for [Stable Diffusion](https://stability.ai/), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), and [Dall-E 2](https://openai.com/product/dall-e-2).
-It lets you work as meticuluously or as lax as you want to, giving great and varied results with just a few clicks.
+A versatile, zero-bloat, and easy-to-use tool designed to generate interesting randomized custom prompts for any AI image generation software, very useful for testing models!
+It works for basically any T2I AI image generation software like [Stable Diffusion](https://stability.ai/), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), [Z-Image](https://z-image.ai/).

+**The Philosophy:** Work as meticulously or as relaxed as you want.
+Craft your prompt templates carefully, save your prompt layouts, lock specific keywords, or just mash the "Randomize" and "Generate" button and see what happens.

 ## Quick Start